SamderJK/MAg05/README.md

 To find out the chance to get the best airplane, there is one cool and simple idea.
 At first, you have to create a kind of counter and set it to 0.
 Then, you'll have to run the process multiple times, the amount of runs is labeled **N**.

 If the try succeeds, the counter increases by 1.
-At the end, there is an easy formular.
+At the end, there is an easy formula.
 ```js
   // "p" stands for the probability.
   // "N" is the amount of runs.